 Content today takes numerous forms.
 Here are some common ones that will turn your website into a destination spot for both long-time supporters and those who simply need what you have to offer.

 Blogging is a great way to make sure that your website has continually renewing content.
 Besides, search engines love blogs and will visit your site frequently to pick up your latest content.
-Blogs can be easily incorporated into a website design and work well for organizations that are very active.
+Blogs can be easily incorporated into website design and work well for organizations that are very active.
 Don't try this if you can't update the blog frequently.
 There is nothing sadder than a blog that hasn't been refreshed recently.
-One of my favorite nonprofit blogs is the Washington D.C.
-Goodwill's Fashionista.

 - User-Generated Content